 Vyāsa had a few words of caution for Shuka, “Son!
 Travel in the path that is used by ordinary men.
 Do not give place for amazement or pride in your mind.
 Do not ever travel through space using your yoga shakti.
 Go there in simplicity.
 Do not search for comforts on the way, do not search for important people or places on the way because they increase attachment.
 Raja Janaka is both a disciple and a sage – do not display ego in front of him.
 Be calm.
 He will clear all your doubts.
 Raja Janaka is an exponent of dharma and proficient in moksha shastra.
 He is my disciple and obey any instructions he will give you assiduously.”

 Contemplating on the words of his father, Shuka left for Mithila.
 Even though he could have crossed the oceans had he chosen to travel in space, he chose to walk on foot to Mithila.
-When he arrived at the outer gates of Videhanagar, the gatekeeper requested him to wait outside but he was unbothered by this.
+When he arrived at the outer gates of Videhanagar, the gatekeeper requested him to wait outside as he did not state the purpose for his visit.
 Shuka was devoid of hunger and thirst and sat down for dhyana in that blazing heat.
 The gatekeeper was anguished over his own conduct.
-He saw Shuka Muni sitting in the mid-day heat and offered his salutations and escorted him into the palace with honour.
+He saw Shuka Muni sitting in the midday heat and offered his salutations and escorted him into the palace with honour.
 There was a magnificent garden that spread across a vast area.
 The gatekeeper showed him the garden and finally led him to a beautiful seat and sent word to Raja Janaka.

-Shuka Muni’s antahkarana (inner organs) were pure and he had already conquered krodha and the sensory organs and immediately became seated in dhyana.
+Shuka Muni’s antahkarana (inner organs) was pure and he had already conquered krodha and the sensory organs and immediately sat down for dhyana.
 His mind had neither joy nor anger.

 As it was dusk, Shuka did the sandhyopasana after washing his feet and hands.
 He sat on a sacred seat and began contemplating on matters of moksha and dharma.
 In the first part of the night, he was engaged in dhyana and in the second and third parts, he accepted sleep.
 Then, he woke up in Brahmamuhurta and had a bath.
 Even though the women were sleeping close by, he sat down for dhyana.
 This is how he spent his time in the palace.